yaqwsx/PcbDraw-Lib/README.md

 - for each module there is a corresponding drawing with suffix '.back.svg' (for 'pinheader.svg' there is a 'pinheader.back.svg').
 This drawing contains view of the module from the other side of the board.
-- each component has to be in a viewbox which tightly encapsulates the component.
+- each component should be placed on a tight canvas.
+The canvas size determines the highlighted area in component highlight.

 Modules are placed in directories corresponding to KiCAD footprint libraries.
 If multiple footprints are represented using one module, the module should not be